Vendor Information

 When

-Each booth is an area of approximately 10’x10' inside the museum.
+Booth Space: Each booth is a 6ft table inside the museum.
 We will provide exhibitors with a single 6 foot table and two chairs.
 Electricity is limited.
-Access is available first-come, first-served and must be requested at the time of application.
+Access to electricity is available first-come, first-served and must be requested at the time of application.
 WiFi will be available for the purpose of conducting point of sale transactions or other low data usage activities.
 Streaming or downloading music, video, or other large amounts of data is NOT allowed.

 If there is no booth space available, the exhibitor will be notified and given the opportunity to be added to a waitlist.